bgord/knowledge/README.md

 - Pull images required for docker-compose file to work
 - Ubuntu installation
 - Access docker-compose service logs
+- docker-compose script to create a db backup
+- docker-compose script to restore a db from backup

 ### [elixir](elixir.md)
 - What type of language is Elixir?